DidelotK/my_servers/README.md

 <b> Notes:</b>
 - Your computer needs to have at least 12Go ram
-- To install the vagrant plugin you can simply run this command:

 <a name="more-info"></a>
 ## V/ More Information about the configurations